What this filing does

 Day 1–2

-We draft the EGM notice, the explanatory statement, and the ordinary resolution increasing the authorised capital.
-The MoA capital clause is amended.
+The shareholder-meeting notice, the explanation that goes alongside it, and the ordinary resolution to increase the authorised capital are drafted.
+The capital clause in the Memorandum is amended.

 2. 02.